-The vibratory finishing process moves a mass of media, parts, and compound within the confinement of a machine.
-The machine provides a source of containment as well as the means to provide the motion.
-The media and compound continuously scrub the surface of the workpieces providing the desired finish.
+The vibratory finishing process is the movement of a mass of media, parts, water, and compounds within the confinement of a machine.
+The machine provides a source of containment as well as the means to provide the motion required for finishing.
+The vibratory finishing media and compound work in conjunction to clean the surface of the workpieces providing the desired finish.
 Bowls and tubs are the most common configurations of vibratory equipment.
-Vibratory processes are often used to deburr, burnish, descale, clean and polish.
+Vibratory processes are often used to deburr, burnish, descale, clean, and polish.

-Vibratory tumbling media is typically a pre formed abrasive that is used to remove unwanted materials or create a polished surface finish to very low Ra values.
-The compound and the media work together in providing a consistent finish.
+Vibratory tumbling media is typically a preformed abrasive that is used to remove unwanted matter from a surface or create a polished finish to very low Ra values.
+The compound and the media work together to provide a consistent finish.

-Tumbling media comes in many different shapes, sizes, and materials.
-Three factors to consider when deciding on tumbling media is the shape, size, and material.
-Typical vibratory media configurations:
+Vibratory tumbling media comes in many different shapes, sizes, and compositions.
+Three factors to consider when deciding on tumbling media is the shape, size, and type.
+Typical vibratory tumbling media types are:

 Ceramic media is the most common media in the industry.
 It generally has a higher density than plastic.
-Ceramic can easily grind and polish harder materials like high temperature alloys and steel.
+Ceramics can easily grind and polish harder materials like high-temperature alloys and steel.
 It is also used for general-purpose polishing and is often used with plastic, steel, stainless, and aluminum parts.

 Steel media is a very popular form of media for burnishing and polishing.
 It can also be used on aluminum or brass components.
 Steel media does last for a long time with proper maintenance and housekeeping guidelines.
 Steel media does take specific equipment for processing due to its high bulk density.

-Vibratory tumbling media has a variety of applications since it has a wide range of characteristics that can fit any project.
-Vibratory tumbling media is commonly used in many industries such as automotive, orthopedic implants, firearms, oil industry, and transportation.
+Vibratory tumbling has a variety of applications since it has a wide range of characteristics that can fit any project.
+Vibratory tumbling media is commonly used in many industries such as aerospace, orthopedic implants, firearms, oil industry, and transportation.
 Tumbling media stands out due to these key benefits:

 Can be used with both heavy and delicate or fragile components